 What Is a Dynasty Orphan?

-An orphan dynasty team is a roster left behind by a manager that retired from a league for whatever reason.
+An orphan dynasty team is a roster left behind by a manager who retired from a league for whatever reason.
 Managers leaving leagues is an inevitable reality.
 Most leagues I have been in have seen turnover after just one year.
-Dynasty fantasy football is a large commitment.
-People’s lives change, and all too often, they just can’t do it anymore.
-That’s called being an adult, as much as it sucks sometimes.

 When someone leaves a dynasty league, the commissioner has to find someone else to join unless it was agreed by the manager leaving he would find a replacement.
 In redraft, this is easy because the new manager gets to draft their team.
 After all, that’s the best part of the whole season.

-It can be far more challenging in dynasty because the new manager has to take over a preexisting team with a roster that may not be very good.
+It can be far more challenging in a dynasty league because the new manager has to take over a preexisting team with a roster that may not be very good.
 While saying “life got busy” happens, it’s also used as an excuse for a manager who simply failed at building a roster and wants to get away as quickly as possible as if it was a bad Hinge date.

 If you’re the one taking over, it’s now on you to figure out how to turn a disastrous roster into a team that can win — something I consider the biggest achievement for a fantasy manager.